9pavankumar/Advanced-SQL-on-Netflix-Dataset/README.md

 # Advanced-SQL-on-Netflix-Dataset

-Here’s a list of the key SQL operators and functions used in the queries you provided, along with explanations of why they are used in PostgreSQL:
+Here’s a list of the key SQL operators and functions used in the ADVANCED SQL Project on netflix dataset (PostgreSQL):

 ---